 Pro: Social Atmosphere

 Much of what makes poker, and especially competitive poker, so engaging is the social aspect of the game.
-During offline tournaments, players get to meet new people both at the event and as they move to different tables as eliminations occur and the player pool shrinks.
-This gives players the chance to connect with like-minded folk and even meet backers or tournament travel companions.
+During live tournaments, players get to meet new people both before the event and as they move to different tables as eliminations occur and the player pool shrinks.
+This gives players the chance to connect with like-minded poker fans and even meet possible backers or tournament travel companions.
 In-person events also make it possible for attendees to enjoy casino amenities on the side, making for a more memorable experience.

 Pro: Offers More Tells

 While poker tells may not be as obvious or dramatic as they’re portrayed in films, a good player can certainly learn to read other players based on their mannerisms and table talk.
-These subtle cues allow players to gain information from opponents that could help their game.
-This aspect of the game is mostly absent in online play, making it a compelling aspect of in-person tournaments.
+These subtle cues allow players to gain information from opponents that can help their game by making more educated decisions.
+This aspect of the game is much more difficult to decipher in online play.

 Pro: Larger Prizes and More Prestige

 Because in-person events are generally larger, their prize pools are too.
-As such, these events are best suited to competitive and professional players, rather than those who play casually or as a hobby.
-The largest tournament payout went to Antonio Esfandiari in 2012 at the WSOP Big One for One Drop, where he won $18,346,673.
+As such, these events are best suited to competitive and professional players, though many newer and recreational players garner great experience in large live events.

 Pro: Less Aggressive

 Live poker tournaments tend to be more passive.
-A lot of players agree that, in live poker, the focus is more on slowly winning chips from each player as opposed to the all-out chip battles that you see in online games.
+A lot of players agree that, in live poker, the focus is more on slowly winning chips from each player as opposed to the all-out chip battles that you may see in online games.
 Doing well in live tournaments comes with its own set of tricks that are different from online MTTs.
-In live games, players don’t mind calling with good hands, like top pairs and setting traps.
-Part of the reason for this is that players are generally not as skilled in live tournaments, so these tactics have more value.
-This means that, in the context of tournaments, you can often expect players to call even when the odds aren’t necessarily in favor of that decision.
+In live games, for example, players may call with good hands, like top pairs, to set traps and play various strategies.
+This means that, in the context of tournaments, you can often expect players to call or limp even when the odds aren’t necessarily in favor of that decision.

-Poker tournaments are often held in popular gambling cities like Las Vegas, making them far less convenient than online events.
+Poker tournaments are often held in popular gambling cities like Las Vegas or Atlantic City, making them far less convenient than online events.
 Of course, treating a tournament as a mini trip has its perks, but for players looking to advance their skills, travel and hotel costs, time off work, and other expenses certainly add up.
-While this may be worth it for professional players, who have a chance of winning any expenses back, more casual players are more likely to consider such events as special occasions.
+While this may be worth it for professional players, more casual players are more likely to consider such events as special occasions.

 Con: Requires Different Strategies

 If you’ve been predominantly playing poker online, in-person tournaments can be a very different experience.
-Not only do you have to work reading body language into your strategy, you’ll also be placed in a far busier environment, which could affect some players’ state of mind and concentration.
+Not only do you have to incorporate body language and other tells into your strategy, you’ll also be placed in a far busier environment, which could affect some players’ state of mind and concentration.

 Con: Casino Poker Is Played at a Much Slower Pace